-1.0 Gasification Island Below are listed the component parts of this section.
+1.0 Gasification Island

 1.1 Shell Technology

 The purpose of the attached document "Shell Gasification Island" is to summarize the information used for the Hydrogen and Electricity Coproduction study.
 In particular these data were the basis in the first step of the study for the selection of the gasification technology for the IGCC (section D.2) and for configurations with and without hydrogen production (section G).